francoviscarra/bee_alpha5/README.md

 ## Contents:

 - `REST_*`: Contains files for the replica exchange simulation with bee alpha5 WT/mutants with either dopamine or acetylcholine
+    - `plumed.dat`: Contains the plumed input file with the FB restraint for the ligand
     - `prepare_replicas.bash`: Script to prepare topologies for the REST simulation
     - `hot.top`: Topology ready for tempering with plumed partial tempering.
     - `md.mdp`: Contains the parameters for the MD simulation